pika/pika/README.md

  * Support continuation-passing-style, for asynchronous programming (and, eventually, Twisted support)

+## Licensing

+Pika is licensed under the MPL, and may also be used under the terms of the GPL.
+The full license text is included with the source code for the package.
+If you have any questions regarding licensing, please contact us at <info@rabbitmq.com>.

 ## Synchronous programming style, no concurrency

 This style of programming is especially appropriate for small scripts,